 4.1 Summary of Planned Response

 The response to an emergency begins at the Buildings affected.
 The Incident Commander (Principal/designee) will establish an Incident Command Post and will direct immediate protective actions following established District emergency procedures.
-The Building Emergency Response Plan and Building Emergency Response Team will be activated as warranted by the situation.
+The Building-Level Emergency Response Plan and Building-Level Emergency Response Team will be activated as warranted by the situation.

 4.1.2 District Incident Command Post